 4. Appraise the structure, major activities and responsibilities of the organisation

 Individual learning experiences will vary depending on the organisation/ agency to which a student is attached.
-Each student will undertake a 10 week unpaid work placement.
-All students are visited at least once during their placement period by a university supervisor.
+Each student will undertake an unpaid work placement during Term 2.

-Follows immediately upon completion of the period of work placement and is designed to offer guidance to the student in order to better enable them to transfer their learning experience back into the university-based setting and for consideration of future learning.
+Follows immediately upon completion of the period of work placement and is designed to offer guidance to the student in order to better enable them to transfer their learning experiences and to future learning.

 Teaching and Learning Work Loads